North Shore CA

 - requiring operators to file local contact information with the county

 - requiring TOT (Transient Occupancy Tax) certificate holders to read and acknowledge their understanding of county ordinances for noise, trash and parking

 Placer County also uses Host Compliance to ensure VHR operators are complying with the tax code.
 In 2019 they added a complaint department at Host compliance to allow neighbors to register when a VHR near them was breaking the rules.

 There are workshops scheduled to get public input on an updated VHR ordinance proposal.
 Items being discussed are: noise, parking, waste collection, occupancy limits, enforcement protocols, and a requirement for residences to obtain a permit in order to operate as a VHR.
 The workshops are scheduled for September 23, 2019 in Kings Beach, and September 30, 2019 in Auburn.
 Both workshops will be live-streamed at https://www.placer.ca.gov.
 After the workshops and public input, the County staff will present an ordinance to the Placer County Board of Supervisors for consideration in fall of 2019.

 Incline Village NV

 On the Nevada side of the North Shore you will find the popular town of Incline Village, which falls under the regulations put forth by Washoe County NV.
 Washoe County is very large, and includes the cities of Reno and Sparks.
-Because of the large size of the county and the fact VHRs are really only located in one small section up at the Lake in Incline Village, the County hasn't put any rules in place yet to regulate VHRs.
-But that might be changing soon.
+The county put in place a rule limiting VHRs to only the unincorporated areas of the county.
+This means no VHRs are allowed within the Cities of Reno or Sparks.
+But the Tahoe area is ok.

-To get more information and go through the workshop documents, visit Washoe County Short Term Rentals.
+To get more information visit Washoe County Short Term Rentals.